 Well, SNI guess is a protocol extension to https.
 You know I always wondered why in proxy server logs it was able to log the domain name?
 How would it know that if the http protocol conversation is all encrypted?
 Maybe it’s SNI at work.

-Since this is an extension it has to ne supported by both server and browser.
+Since this is an extension it has to be supported by both server and browser.
 It is.
 Apache24 supports it.
 IE, Firefox and Chrome support it.
 Even my venerable curl supports it!
+What does not support it, right out of the box, is openssl.
+The openssl s_client command fetches a site’s certificate, but as I found the hard way, you need to add the -servername switch to tell it which certificate you want to examine, i.e., to force it to use SNI.

 This is mainly used by big hosting companies so they can easily and flexibly cram lots of web sites onto a single IP, but us small-time self-hosted sites benefit as well.
 I host a few sites for friends after all.